cnti-testcatalog/testsuite/TEST-CATEGORIES.md

 ## Hardware Resources and Scheduling Tests

 #### The CNF container should access all hardware and schedule to specific worker nodes by using a device plugin.
-The CNF Conformance suite checks this:
+The CNF Test suite checks this:

 #### On platforms: